act-rules/act-rules.github.io/pages/glossary/decorative.md

 #### Accessibility Support

-There are several popular browsers that do not fully respect empty `alt` attribute and will add the `img` element to the accessibility tree with a role of either `img` or `graphic`.
+There are several popular browsers that do not treat images with empty `alt` attribute as having a role of `presentation` but instead add the `img` element to the accessibility tree with a role of either `img` or `graphic`.